10 Simple Steps for Exterior Paint Prep

 The secret of a good paint job is that most of the hard work is done before a brush ever hits the building.
 Painting a poorly prepped surface will only result in disappointment, while quality pre-paint work pays huge dividends.
 So armed with the knowledge that preparation is king when it comes to painting, here are 10 tips to help your exterior paint prep projects go faster, look better and cost less.

-Planning and Lead Paint Awareness
+How to Prep for Painting: Planning and Lead Paint Awareness

 The planning stage is also the best time to consider testing for lead paint.
 If you have a house that was built prior to 1979, it’s always a good idea to know what you’re getting into.
 This is especially important because it’s likely that you’ll need to sand or scrape your existing exterior paint during the course of your project.
 See this Family Handyman article Testing for Lead Paint for more details on how to easily and affordably find out if you have lead paint.